 Finding these types of chromosome changes with lab tests can be very helpful in predicting a person’s outlook and response to treatment.

 Cytogenetics: For this test, leukemia cells are grown in a lab dish and the chromosomes are looked at under a microscope to detect any changes, including missing or extra chromosomes.
 (Counting the number of chromosomes by cytogenetics provides similar information to measuring the DNA index by flow cytometry, as described above.)

 Cytogenetic testing usually takes about 2 to 3 weeks because the leukemia cells must grow in lab dishes for a couple of weeks before their chromosomes are ready to be looked at under the microscope.

 Not all chromosome changes can be seen under a microscope.
 Other lab tests can often help detect these changes.

-This is similar to cytogenetic testing.
-It uses special fluorescent dyes that only attach to specific parts of particular chromosomes.
+Fluorescent in situ hybridization (FISH): This is another way to look at chromosomes and genes.
+It uses pieces of DNA that only attach to specific parts of particular chromosomes.
+The DNA is linked to fluorescent dyes that can be seen with a special microscope.
 FISH can find most chromosome changes (such as translocations) that are visible under a microscope in standard cytogenetic tests, as well as some changes too small to be seen with usual cytogenetic testing.

 FISH can be used to look for specific changes in chromosomes.
 It can be used on blood or bone marrow samples.
 It is very accurate and can usually provide results within a couple of days.